List of websites founded before 1995: Britannica Online

 Encyclopaedia Britannica launched Britannica Online as a subscription service in 1994.
 It was the first Internet-based encyclopedia.
 The encyclopedia has been published exclusively online at www.britannica.com since 2016.

 Buzzweb.com

-Buzzweb.com was the earliest website for alternative music artists and news.
+Buzzweb.com was a website for alternative music artists and news.
 It was created by A. Joi Brown and Matthew Brown between 1993 and 1994.
 They registered the website with Network Solutions in 1993.

 CDNAir.ca

 Canadian Airlines' website, CDNAir.ca, was the first website for an airline.

 Chabad.org

 Chabad.org was the first "ask the rabbi" website.
 It was launched by Rabbi Yosef Yitzchak Kazen as an outgrowth of earlier discussion groups on FidoNet, which dated back to 1988.

 CitySites

 CitySites, the first "City Site" web development company, created this website in 1994 to advertise businesses and review music and art events in the San Francisco Bay Area.
 CitySites was featured in Interactive Week Magazine in 1997.
 Founder Darrow Boggiano still operates CitySites.